 The company also focuses on enhancing the value addition by way of backward and forward integrations.
 The manufacturing facilities at all locations are designed in such a manner that there is a total fungibility for manufacturing various products as per the market requirements.
 This leads to a reasonably high level of capacity utilization.

 EXPENDITURE ON R&D:

+(₹ in Lakhs)

-Particulars 2020-21 2019-20
+Particulars 2021-22 2020-21

 Capital Expenditure - -

-Recurring Expenditure 37.36 33.81
+Recurring Expenditure 20.23 37.36

-Total 37.36 33.81
+Total 20.23 37.36

 FOREIGN EXCHANGE EARNINGS AND OUTGO: